 What is The Bail Act 2013 NSW?

-The Bail Act 2013 involves a more streamlined bail system which is instead based entirely on managing risk to the community.
+The Bail Act 2013 involves a more streamlined bail system that is based on managing risk to the community.
 Alleged offenders are now expected to show cause for why they should receive bail and bail officers must weigh up whether they believe the accused is a danger to the community.
 The bail application was also renamed to release application, although bail is still a commonly used term.

 Who Grants Bail?